manasmishra/service-booking-engine/README.md

 # Assumptions
 Used in memory database.
+Validations like duplicate VIN or duplicate email and phNo against DB are not performed to keep it simple.
 Have written unit test for very few files for complex logic.
 Integration tests are not covered.